hashicorp/terraform-provider-google/website/docs/d/datasource_iam_testable_permissions.html.markdown

 Retrieve a list of testable permissions for a resource.
 Testable permissions mean the permissions that user can add or remove in a role at a given resource.
 The resource can be referenced either via the full resource name or via a URI.

-## Example Usage - searching for projects about to be deleted in an org
+## Example Usage

+Retrieve all the supported permissions able to be set on `my-project` that are in either GA or BETA.
+This is useful for dynamically constructing custom roles.

 ```hcl
 data "google_iam_testable_permissions" "perms" {